BDC Hamburger Icon

 Cons of basing decisions on gut instincts

-• Emotions can cloud judgment: Your emotions can significantly impact your decisions.
-Emotions can interfere with your ability to make rational decisions, especially anger, which can affect your team, your organization and your business deals.
+• Emotions can cloud judgment.
+Your emotions can significantly impact your decisions.
+Emotions, especially anger, can interfere with your ability to make rational decisions, which can affect your team, your organization and your business deals.
 Learning how to control your emotions and knowing the difference between intuition and emotion is essential.

-• Human cognition is fallible: As humans, we’re susceptible to unconscious or implicit biases.
+• Human cognition is fallible.
+As humans, we’re susceptible to unconscious or implicit biases.
 Once we form those biases and opinions, it can take a lot of self-awareness and effort to alter them.

-• Some decisions are too important to leave to gut instinct alone: Suppose a particular human relations decision requires buy-in from multiple stakeholders.
+• Some decisions are too important to leave to gut instinct alone.
+Suppose a particular human relations decision requires buy-in from multiple stakeholders.
 In that case, consider the facts, gather and analyze external data and seek expert opinions rather than following your gut instincts alone.

 Making business decisions based on hard data

-We live in the information age, and everything is accessible instantly at your fingertips.
+We live in the information age, and everything is accessible instantly at our fingertips.
 Because we have easy access to so much information, we look to facts, science and data to confirm our ideas and decisions rather than relying on our instincts.
 Leveraging big data and embracing business intelligence has been the trend for the last couple of years, and it’s easy to see why.
 [Learn more about incorporating facts and emotions in your sales strategy.]

 Making decisions based on sophisticated data can lead to significant leaps in growth, innovation and commercial success.
 Of course, some decisions are better suited for relying on your gut instincts.
 Still, most business decisions require gathering and consulting data and insights to ensure your choices align with your overall objectives and strategies.
 Basing your decisions on hard data can also help you gain the support and traction you need to execute your vision.